wrmack/helios-server-docs/docs/index.md

 [Helios Voting Google Group](https://groups.google.com/forum/#!forum/helios-voting)

-**Installation:**

-Follow the installation guide in the left side-bar.

 **Motivation**

 Helios is an important milestone in the development of secure online voting.
-As someone who has is involved in running elections this is something I am keen to see being progressed.
+As someone who is involved in running elections at a local government level this is something I am keen to see being progressed.
 If people are going to run elections online it is important they use the most secure systems available.
-Hopefully this documentation helps to make Helios more accessible for those wishing to deploy Helios.
+The motivation for creating this documentation is to make Helios more accessible for those wishing to deploy Helios.
+It is based on my own exploration of Helios and does not purport to be official documentation.

+**Source**

+The documentation source code is on Github: [https://github.com/wrmack/helios-server-docs](https://github.com/wrmack/helios-server-docs)

+Please leave any comments for improvements under Issues.

+Warwick